prasanthd46/Library_Management_System/README.md

     ```

 4.  **Configure Environment Variables**
     -   Create a `.env` file by copying the example template.
-This holds your secrets and is ignored by Git.
+This holds your secrets and is ignored by Git.Remove the text in "(...)" beside env values.
         -   *On Windows:* `copy .env.example .env`
         -   *On macOS/Linux:* `cp .env.example .env`
     -   Open the new `.env` file and replace the placeholder `SECRET_KEY` with your own unique, random string.
 This is critical for security.